Walking! Easy enough for most of us, right? We do it every day without thinking. Knees bend, feet lift, eyes scope the route.

 Much of the gratification of working in motion graphics is the variety it offers: character and 3D animation, text design, green screen, overlays, or matting to remove elements.
 And it’s not always about capturing authenticity.
 Many cartoons for young kids use basic, unsophisticated animation, but it’s the right look to connect with their audience; and this can be effective for some corporate projects as well.

-Innovation in animation is never static, of course, and Big Red Oak is currently signed up to be an early tester on new software.
+Innovation in animation is never static, of course: There is new software being developed all the time.
 With a mobile device in everyone’s hand and a flood of online video games and apps appearing every day, motion graphics artists can anticipate many interesting developments on the road ahead.